codemartial/levee/README.md

 Most existing circuit breaker tuning and circuit breaking, however, is done unscientifically, based on heuristics and guesswork.
 This can lead to suboptimal performance, with the circuit breaker either being too aggressive (causing unnecessary service degradation) or too lenient (allowing cascading failures).

-Levee continuously monitors the RED metrics -- R: Requests per Second, E: Error Rate, D: Duration aka Response Time or Latency.
-It uses sophisticated statistical techniques to adjust its parameters based on the observed performance of the service.
-This means that Levee can adapt to changes in the service's behavior automatically, without the need for manual intervention.
+Levee continuously monitors the RED metrics -- R: Requests per Second, E: Error Rate, D: Duration aka Response Time or Latency -- as well as in-flight concurrents.
+It computes statistical properties like mean, deviation, first derivative and percentiles over these metrics at various time scales.
+It uses these properties to adjust its operating parameters dynamically, ensuring that the circuit breaker and concurrency limiter are always optimally tuned.

+Levee is also painstakingly designed to consume a fixed, small amount of memory, making it suitable for use in high-performance, low-latency services.

 ## How to use Levee?